113ll3/Ibmclouddocscli/sdk/sdk_BMSClient.md

   You must initialize the `BMSClient` with the **bluemixRegion** parameter.
 In the initializer, the **bluemixRegion** value specifies which {{site.data.keyword.Bluemix_notm}} deployment you're using, for example, `BMSClient.Region.usSouth`, `BMSClient.Region.unitedKingdom`, or `BMSClient.Region.sydney`.

-## Initializing your Cordova application
+## Initializing your Cordova app
 {: #init-BMSClient-cordova}

-1. Add the Cordova plugin by running the following command from your Cordova application root directory:
+1. Add the Cordova plugin by running the following command from your Cordova app root directory:

   ```
   cordova plugin add bms-core
   ```
   {: codeblock}

-2. Initialize the `BMSClient` class in your Cordova application by adding the initialization code in the main JavaScript file, or in a location that works best for your project.
+2. Initialize the `BMSClient` class in your Cordova app by adding the initialization code in the main JavaScript file, or in a location that works best for your project.

   ```
   BMSClient.initialize(BMSClient.REGION_US_SOUTH);